 These types of violations include cheating, plagiarism, or any other act of academic dishonesty, including, without limitation, an act in violation of the Honor Statement.
-If a student is believed to be have violated this standard the instructor of the course should be made aware and follow the steps on our Academic Dishonesty process page.
+If a student is believed to have violated this standard, the instructor of the course should be made aware and follow the steps on our Academic Dishonesty process page.

 If you have any specific questions regarding academic dishonesty, please contact us at firstname.lastname@example.org.

 Incidents of Bias are any act that is motivated, in whole or in part, due to an individual’s identity.
 See the University’s “What is Bias” page to learn more.

 Members of the campus community who believe they have personally experienced a bias motivated incident, or who have witnessed an incident of bias, can report to the University’s Bias Education & Referral Team.
 This team is available to support and guide students seeking assistance in determining how to handle a bias incident.